High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 and $\Kc_1^+=\set{ k\in \Nd_0: k\leq u^{-1} \min \left(\frac{\bar s-s_0}{\eta^+}, \bar f \right)}$ and $\Kc_1^-=\set{ k\in \Nd_0: k\leq u^{-1}\min \left( s_0\eta^-, -\underline f \right)}$.

 Defining the sets $G_t$ and $\Kc_t^\pm$ going forward in time, for period $t > t_0$ we thus have, given that $\Kc_{t-1}^{\pm}$ is already known,

 with

 Note that the way $G_t$ and $\Kc_t^\pm$ are defined takes care of repeated charging and discharging in periods $t_0, \dots, t$ and therefore covers all possible storage states. \end{proof} Choosing the finite grids described above would ensure that the DP solution is exact and equivalent to the MILP formulation, as the value function only needs to be evaluated at points in the grid and there is no need for approximation.
 This comes at the cost of computational efficiency, as choosing $G$ to be exact, would yield a very fine grid for cases where there are many tradable products $\Tc$ and $\eta^\pm < 1$.
+The formulation presented above adds to the extant literature in two important ways: \begin{enumerate} \item \textbf{Full LOB Granularity:} Unlike standard rolling intrinsic implementations that rely on aggregated price curves, transaction data, or simplified mid-market prices, our approach explicitly models the \textit{full limit order book dynamics}.
+This allows the policy to capture liquidity constraints and depth-dependent pricing exact to the historic microstructure level.

+\item \textbf{High-Frequency Feasibility via DP:} The reformulation from a generic MILP to a specialized dynamic programming scheme reduces the computational burden by orders of magnitude.
+This speedup is not merely an efficiency gain, it is a structural prerequisite that enables the backtesting of a strategy that re-optimizes on a millisecond timescale over a full year of market tick-data, a task that would be computationally intractable with standard solvers. \end{enumerate}